itsmt09/Krazyknots/README.md

 # Krazyknots E-Commerce Website frontend

-This is an E-Commerce website built with HTML, CSS, and JavaScript.
+This is an Responsive E-Commerce website built with HTML, CSS, and JavaScript.
 The website allows users browse products, add products to cart, and checkout.

 ## Requirements